fpom/hyena/README.md

 {"nodes": [{"current": 0}, {"current": 0}, {"current": 1}]}
 ```

-In the implementation, such a state is implemented as frozen `dict` and is displayed in a more explicit way as:
+In the implementation, such a state is implemented as a hashable frozen `dict` and is displayed in a more explicit way as:

 ```python
 system[nodes=(node[current=0], node[current=0], node[current=1])]
 ```

 The initial state of a system is its state when no transition has been executed yet, ie, this is the state that follows for the system's definition.

 ### Execution contexts

 Every expression or statement is defined as the field of a class instance, itself stored within another class instance, and so on until we reach `System` instance.
-In our minimal HyENA model, consider a very simple example with:
+In our minimal HyENA model, consider a very simple system with:

  * two nodes
  * each node is the input of the other one
  * each node has two locations
  * each location has a transition to the other one
- * transitions have no guard (ie, expression `True`) and perform no update
+ * transitions have no guard (ie, expression `True`) and perform no update (ie, empty statement of `pass`)
  * each transition has a cost that evaluates to `0` if the other node is in the same location as the one that executes the transition, or to `1` otherwise

 This system could be schematically drawn as follows: